CerryTsuki/CerisePlayer/readme.md

 * Seek throughout song
 * Easy way to add extra songs
 * uhhh that's about it i think
+* probably a couple of bugs and some wonky css (sry lol)

 ### [Click here for a demo!](https://cerrytsuki.github.io/CerisePlayer/)